 Well-Being Tools for Practitioners and Youth Parts 1 – 3

-REQUIREMENT: The Progressive Afterschool Practitioner (PASP) training must be taken one time before attending any training series.
+Encouraged: The Progressive Afterschool Practitioner (PASP) training is encouraged to be attended before attending Prime Time’s training series.
 CLICK HERE to register for the PASP.
-If you have successfully completed (PASP), please ensure your availability allows you to commit to all of the following dates before registering for the training series:
+Please ensure your availability allows you to commit to all of the following dates before registering for the training series:

 - 10/7/20 – Wednesday – 9:00am-12:00pm – Well-Being Tools Part 1

 - 10/21/20 – Wednesday – 9:00am-12:00pm – Well-Being Tools Part 2

 - 11/4/20 – Wednesday – 9:00am-12:00pm – Well-Being Tools Part 3

 CEUs: Prime Time is authorized by IACET to offer 1.2 CEUs for the completion of this training series.
 Click here to learn more here.

 In the Well-Being Tools training series, practitioners will identify their sources of stress and learn self-care and resilience skills while creating a well-being plan to better navigate stress, improve work relationships and model well-being skills for co-workers and the youth in their OST program.
 Practitioners will learn and practice strategies to help youth manage stress and improve their well–being and social-emotional skills.